Kclamberth/ytAuto/README.md

 This setup allows for easy expansion or reduction of your archived content by merely editing the `channels.list` file.
 Automated runs through cron jobs can ensure your media server remains up-to-date without manual intervention.

-### Optional Discord Notifications
+### Optional ntfy Notifications

-By using the optional `discordbot.sh` script, you can receive updates via Discord notifications.
+Optionally, you can receive updates via ntfy notifications.
 This script parses the `channels.log` file to send a message about newly archived content or to notify when no new content has been detected.
-Configuration for Discord notifications involves setting up a webhook URL within the script.
+Configuration for ntfy notifications involves setting ntfy_URL within ytAuto.c.

 **DEPENDENCIES**
 -------------------------------------------------------------------------------------------------------